YS-P/SDOclust/README.md

 - **Parallel Benefit:** The speedup from using multiple cores is more significant at higher center counts, as the increased distance calculations are efficiently distributed.

 ![](results/figures/centers_complexity_analysis.png)
+- **Note:** For scenarios with many clusters, increasing observers or reducing `χ` (the parameter controlling the local threshold for graph-edge cutting between observers) is recommended to maintain accuracy.

 ### Accuracy Degradation by Cluster Count
 - When the number of cluster centers increases to 50, SDOclust shows a significant drop in ARI and AMI scores (falling to approximately 0.1 or below).